niallmcc/crocodl/README.md

 <img src="https://raw.githubusercontent.com/niallmcc/crocodl/master/crocodl_logo.png" width="512" />

+WARNING - Alpha status - not ready for general use

-Simple and easy to use Deep Learning avoiding the need for a GPU or powerful hardware.
+Simple and easy to use Deep Learning avoiding the need for a GPU or powerful hardware (and reducing the carbon footprint)

 Powered by Tensorflow 2.0, Keras API